djred2000/Arduino-Sketches/PixelControlComplete/README.md

 The FastLED and GWTS libraries must be installed in the Arduino IDE.

-The sketch requires the ethernet shield.
+This sketch requires the ethernet shield.